 Where do we get our material?

-Designer Cabochon Shop offers freeform designer cabochons or cabs handcrafted in the USA using some of the rarest and unique gemstone material available.
+Many of our cabochons are made from some of the rarest and unique gemstone material available.

 Much of our material is rare old stock gemstone material that is considered “extinct” and can no longer be purchased except from old collections.
 We are always looking for old collections to add to our already huge inventory as well as looking for the next hot new designer cabochon gemstone material.
 By using rare old stock material, we can offer some of the most exciting freeform designer cabochons available.